poproar/Barnabas-Instructors-Guide/ngss/index.md

 Give students 35 minutes to work following the instructions on the worksheet
 Remind students to save their file and reconvene.
 If they are not finished, they have the entire next lesson to complete the task.
 Closing circle/debrief - Discuss the EQ of the day.

+### Schoology
+#### Explain the Goal
+Create a production ready file
+Onshape
+Creating your design file - copy from template

+OnShape basics
+Here are a few tips on how to move stuff around in OnShape.

+OnShape Basic Movements
+Open the file "robot body front plate."

+#### Rotation
+Method 1: L-CLICK on arrows in the cube on the top left to rotate the entire perspective.
+Method 2: R-CLICK on a part and move the mouse.
+Method 3: L-CLICK on the "FRONT, BACK, LEFT, ETC." on the cube on the top left.
+#### Translating a part (moving it up, down and side to side)
+Method 1: Hold down CTRL and R-CLICK on the part to move it around.
+Method 2: L-CLICK down using the SCROLL button to move it around.
+#### Zooming
+Use the scroll button to zoom in and out.
+Go to "FRONT VIEW."
+Press "F" to fit the part into your screen.
+This is called, "ZOOM TO FIT."

+#### Write on your robot's body
+Open the "robot body front plate" file in OnShape.
+Change the size of the text
+Double L-CLICK on the “B” until you see a number pop up on the right side of the screen

+Change the number to a larger number (like 2 or 3).
+The B should be larger now!
+Change the value to “0.5”.
+The B should be smaller now!
+Click on the green check mark to save your changes

+Move the location of the text.
+R-CLICK on the “B” and L-CLICK on “Edit Sketch 1…” L-CLICK on one of the 4 blue corners (they are kinda small, you might need to zoom in) of the rectangle around the B and drag the blue rectangle up and down

+Click on the green check mark to save your change Change the text.
+R-CLICK on the “B” and L-CLICK on “Edit Sketch 1…” R-CLICK on the “B” again and L-CLICK on “Edit Text”

+Now change the text to “C”.
+Click on the green check mark and see if it changes!
+Now change the text to “BARNABAS”.
+You’ll see that it doesn’t fit on the robot face.
+How can you make it fit?
+(Change the size of the text to 0.3 or less)
+Click on the green check mark and see if it changes!
+Now change the text to whatever you want!
+It can be a single letter, or many letters.
+Play with different sizes.
+Make sure that all of the text fit on the robot!
+Remember to click on the green check mark to save your changes!
+Make sure to keep the size of the text larger than 0.3 so that it comes out well during printing!

+#### Creating An Assembly File
+Put your robot together
+This is where you will put all your robot's body parts together and create the final file that you will share with us.

+Create an assembly file
+L-CLICK on the “+” sign at the bottom left of your screen L-CLICK on “Create Assembly”
+Your assembly file should automatically open up

+Insert your body
+Insert your body by clicking on the insert button

+Now select the "robot body" file by selecting it inthe list of files.
+Place it in your assembly file and click on the green check mark to save your work!
+Now go to the Front View
+Insert your custom plate
+Now insert your "robot body front plate" file.
+Align the front plate with the body by left clicking on it and dragging it.
+You’ll need to rotate the views to get it to align correctly

+Insert your head
+Using the same process as before, insert the head that you want

+Insert your left arm and align it

+Insert your right arm
+You'll need to rotate it to align it correctly
+L-CLICK on the arm to show the rotation tool
+Click on the circle shown in the picture to rotate it

+After it is rotated, align it correctly with the hole

 ## Worksheet 3 - BUILDING OUR ROBOT’S BODY
 > OVERVIEW: We will learn how to design your robot’s body using Computer-Aided Design (C.A.D.).
 We will use these files to 3-D print your one-of-a-kind robot!